Andrew Gilding: 2020

 Gilding was not successful in UK Q-school for the second time, his best result was last 32 on the second day.

 He again started well on PDC Challenge Tour, playing the final on the second tournament.
 This gave him another chance on PDPA Players Championship and also on PDC Summer Series.

 2021

 On his third attempt to regain the Tour card, Gilding was successful via Q-school Order of Merit.
 He placed 2nd overall after consistent results throughout all four days of Final Stage, into which he received automatic spot after finishing in the Top 16 of the 2020 PDC Challenge Tour Order of Merit.
 Gilding featured in the UK Open for the first time since 2018, and was eliminated in the 3rd round.

 2022

-Andrew Gilding became runner up in the 2022 Belgian Darts Open on 25th of september 2022 against Dave Chisnall (6-8), which took place in the Oktoberhallen in Wieze.
+Andrew Gilding reached the final of the 2022 Belgian Darts Open losing to Dave Chisnall 6–8 in legs.
+This marked a serious upturn of form for Gilding.

 2023

-At the 2023 UK Open, Gilding reached a first televised final, surviving a match dart to defeat Michael van Gerwen 11–10.
+At the 2023 UK Open, Gilding reached a first televised final and won his first PDC major title, surviving a match dart to defeat Michael van Gerwen 11–10.
 The £110,000 received in prize money saw him rise up to 25th in the world having been 41st prior to the weekend.

+At the 2023 World Grand Prix, Gilding reached the quarter-finals for the first time.
+He won his first two games before losing to Michael Smith 3–0.

+2024

+At the 2024 UK Open Gilding defeated Josh Payne 10–7 in the fourth round but lost 10–1 to Peter Wright in the fifth round.

+Style of play

+Gilding took on the nickname "Goldfinger" because he played with a set of Phil Taylor golden darts and partially because of his surname.
+In a 2023 interview, he said he would like "Goldfinger" by Shirley Bassey to have been his walk-on song, but that copyright issues prevented him from doing so.
+To this day he still plays with a set of custom gold darts.

+After hitting a double or a 180, Gilding is known to frequently do a thumbs up gesture, which has become a signature celebration of his.